Kennedy, Queensland: Geography

 Kennedy is on the coast with the Coral Sea forming its eastern boundary.

-The Bruce Highway passes through the locality from south to north.
+The Bruce Highway enters the locality from the south (Ellerbeck) and exits to the north (Bilyana).
 The North Coast railway line also passes through the locality from south to north, just to the west of the highway.
-The locality is served by the Kennedy railway station.
+The locality is served by the Kennedy railway station (18.2073°S 145.9569°E), but Dallachy railway station (18.1664°S 145.9309°E) has been abandoned.